Liberal Studies Major Frequently Asked Questions

 Are there scholarships available?

 Yes.
 The Adult Learner Grant is awarded upon acceptance for students enrolling full or part-time.
 Awards range from $750 - $1,500 per semester.
 Students must have a minimum 2.5 cumulative GPA and 60 transfer credits.
 Also, the Marist Scholarship for Academic Excellence is awarded upon acceptance to students enrolling full-time (12 credits or more).
 Students must have a minimum 3.0 cumulative GPA and 60 transferable credits.
 Awards may be upwards of $2,500 per semester.
 Read more about scholarships for Liberal Studies adult undergraduate students.

 Students must complete a minimum of 30 credits at Marist to earn an undergraduate degree.
 Credits and course requirements are based on each individual student's academic background.
 Students can set their own pace to meet personal and professional goals.
 The Liberal Studies Major can be completed in various formats.
 Contact the admission advisor to create a customized degree plan.
 Read more about the credits required to complete the Liberal Studies degree.

 How are the courses formatted?

 Courses at Marist are designed to fit the unique needs of our students.
 Marist offers both part-time and full-time course loads as well as on-ground and online formats.
-Classes are offered in the 15-week format during the day, evening, and on online; accelerated 10-week courses online; and 6-week hybrid cohort at the Fishkill Executive Center.
+Classes are offered in the 15-week format during the day and evening on campus, and online in accelerated 8-week courses; and in a 6-week hybrid cohort at the Fishkill Executive Center.
 Read more about the course format of the Liberal Studies degree.

 How do I obtain my books if I am completing an online program or course?